PhoenixTales/mdk.gothicarchive.org/README.md

+---
+title: README
+---

-# GOTHIC Development Kit 1.3
+# GOTHIC Development Kit 1.4

+The original Readme of the Gothic MDK 1.0 is [to be found here](/docs/Readme.txt).
+The only addition are the new tools in the directory structure.

 ## ENGLISH

 PhoenixTales' update of the official GOTHIC Mod Development Kit, to be used for non-commercial modifications.
 Version 1.0 was released by Piranha Bytes in 2001.
 See our [Changelog](https://github.com/PhoenixTales/gothic-devkit/blob/main/Changelog.txt) for details.